-- Millennium Hygiene specialises in the supply and servicing of washroom hygiene equipment and provides a wide range of Environmental Health, Hygiene and Safety services and products.
+- We specialise in the supply and servicing of washroom hygiene equipment and provide a wide range of Environmental Health, Hygiene and Safety services and products.
 We are a company proud of our continuing development and improvement, and our ability to satisfy our client’s needs.

 - Millennium Hygiene acknowledges the need to conduct its business in a manner, which is consistent with protecting both the global and local environment.
-It will commit the necessary financial and personnel resources to fulfil the company’s commitment to improving the environment and preventing pollution in line with this Environmental Policy.
+We commit the necessary financial and personnel resources to fulfil our commitment to improving the environment and preventing pollution in line with this Environmental Policy.

-- The Directors takes responsibility for the environmental performance of the company.
+- The Directors take responsibility for the environmental performance of the company.

-Millennium Hygiene actively support the Animals Asia Foundation www.animalsasia.org.
-We have sponsored a bear since 2008 at the Chengdu Sanctuary that was called Gypsy, unfortunately she passed away in 2019 but we continue to support the great work this charity do.
+www.animalsasia.org.
+We have sponsored a bear since 2008 at the Chengdu Sanctuary that was called Gypsy, unfortunately she passed away in 2019 but we continue to support the great work that this charity do.